-State Delegate Ben Kramer’s Summary of Successful Legislation:
+State Delegate Ben Kramer’s

-Working to Improve The Lives of Maryland’s Senior Residents
+—Working to Improve the Lives of Maryland’s Senior Residents—

-- Financial Exploitation of the Elderly
+Financial Exploitation of the Elderly

-- Financial Abuse-Bank Reporting Act
+Financial Abuse-Bank Reporting Act

-This new law requires employees of banks and credit unions to report suspected financial elder abuse to adult protective services or law enforcement.
+This law requires employees of banks and credit unions to report suspected financial elder abuse to adult protective services or law enforcement.
 Bank tellers are now required to undergo specified training to help them recognize elder financial abuse and to understand reporting procedures.

 In the war against the financial exploitation of our senior citizens, the banks are on the front-line in defending against the abuse of older Americans.